Capital K9s Dog Paddle

 ×

-Join Capital K9s for the 10th annual Dog Paddle at Goodman Pool.
+press release: Join us for our annual Dog Paddle & Dog Wash at Goodman Pool in Madison!
 As a final farewell to summer, we will turn the pool over to the dogs and watch them run, jump and splash in all their canine glory!
-They can also compete for prizes in several dog contests throughout the day.
-All proceeds directly support the City of Madison K9 Unit.

-Advance registration at www.capitalk9s.org is $25.00 per dog with wash; $20 per dog just to swim; or $10 if you are just a person and not a fabulous pup!
+All proceeds from this unique event will benefit Capital K9s, a non-profit organization that supports the expansion and maintenance of the Madison Police Department K9 Unit.

 Info